forax/write_your_own_java_framework/injector/README.md

 - `scanClassPathPackageForAnnotations(class)` that register as provider class all classes of a package containing the class taken as parameter.

-As a example, suppose we have a record `Point` and a bean `Circle` with a constructor `Circle` annotated with `@Inject` and a setter `setName` of `String` also annotated with `@Inject`.
+As an example, suppose we have a record `Point` and a bean `Circle` with a constructor `Circle` annotated with `@Inject` and a setter `setName` of `String` also annotated with `@Inject`.

 ```java